-Advanced approaches banking organizations would not include PPP covered loans in "Total riskweighted assets" reported in Schedule RC-R, Part I, item 48.b.
+Advanced approaches banking organizations would not include PPP covered loans in "Total risk-weighted assets" reported in Schedule RC-R, Part I, item 48.b.
 Institutions subject to the supplementary leverage ratio requirement would report their adjusted "Total leverage exposure" and "Supplementary leverage ratio" in Schedule RC-R, Part I, items 55.a and 55.b, respectively.
-These institutions would adjust their existing calculations of "Total leverage exposure" by excluding the average amount of PPP loans pledged to the PPPLF calculated as of each day of the reporting quarter.
+These institutions would adjust their existing calculations of "Total leverage exposure" by excluding the average amount of PPP loans pledged under the PPPLF calculated as of each day of the reporting quarter.

-Beginning with the June 30, 2020, report date, banking organizations would separately report in Schedule RC-M, items 17.a, 17.b, 17.c, and 17.e, the number of PPP covered loans outstanding, the quarter-end outstanding balance of PPP covered loans, the quarter-end outstanding balance of PPP covered loans, the quarter-end outstanding balance of PPP covered loans that are pledged to the PPPLF, and the quarterly average amount of PPP covered loans pledged to the PPPLF that were excluded from total assets for the leverage ratio reported in Schedule RC-R, Part I, item 30, respectively.
-See Appendix B for detailed line item instructions for these Schedule RC-M items.
-See Section 6, Final Rule for Assessments, Mitigating the Deposit Insurance Assessment Effect of Participation in the Paycheck Protection Program (PPP), the PPP Liquidity Facility (PPPLF), and the Money Market Mutual Fund Liquidity Facility (MMLF), below for further information.
+Banking organizations would separately report in Schedule RC-M, items 17.a, 17.b, 17.c, and 17.e, the number of PPP covered loans outstanding, the quarter-end outstanding balance of PPP covered loans, the quarter-end outstanding balance of PPP covered loans that are pledged to the PPPLF, and the quarterly average amount of PPP covered loans pledged to the PPPLF that were excluded from total assets for the leverage ratio reported in Schedule RC-R, Part I, item 30, respectively.

-6. Final Rule for Assessments, Mitigating the Deposit Insurance Assessment Effect of Participation in the Paycheck Protection Program (PPP), the PPP Liquidity Facility (PPPLF), and the Money Market Mutual Fund Liquidity Facility (MMLF)
+III.
+Notice of Proposed Rulemaking for Assessments, Mitigating the Deposit Insurance Assessment Effect of Participation in the Paycheck Protection Program (PPP), the PPP Liquidity Facility (PPPLF), and the Money Market Mutual Fund Liquidity Facility (MMLF)